gifale95/eeg_motor_imagery_decoding/README.md

 ## CNN models
-The decoding analysis is performed using shallow and deep CNN architectures, both described in [Schirrmeister et al., 2018][schirrmeister].
+The decoding analysis is performed using shallow and deep CNN architectures, as described in [Schirrmeister et al., 2018][schirrmeister].

 [schirrmeister]: https://arxiv.org/abs/1703.05051v1